dmbarbour/wikilon/docs/AboutAO.md

 ### Dictionary Applications

 A dictionary application is an application whose state is hosted within a healthy dictionary.
+See [Wikilon's application model](ApplicationModel.md) for the detailed exploration of this idea.
+The short version: application state is modeled in the dictionary, applications help users view and edit the dictionary in certain ways (e.g. as a forum or spreadsheet), and external software agents can integrate real-world effects or reflection where we need them.

-This includes editable views of bytecode, but may further leverage multi-word structures, cached computations, and automatic maintenance.
-Dictionary applications naturally support portability, persistence, versioning, unlimited undo, refactoring, incremental computation, caching, continuous testing, live coding, and RESTful designs (external agents pulling information or pushing updates).
+Dictionary applications naturally support portability, persistence, versioning, undo, refactoring, incremental computation, caching, continuous testing, live coding, and RESTful designs (external agents pulling information or pushing updates).
+Low-latency applications are feasible with long-polling or subscription models.

 Dictionary applications together with long-polling or subscription is capable of modeling almost any application.
 Documents, databases, REPL sessions, multi-user dungeons, etc. are all viable.
 A few relevant patterns are discussed under [Wikilon's application model](ApplicationModel.md).
 With cache-friendly update patterns, performance may be acceptable.

 Many dictionary applications are amenable to *extraction*, e.g. cross-compiling application objects for an Android phone or JavaScript+DOM.
 An extraction service is effectively another dictionary application.
 Extraction of dictionary applications *in media res* supports an implicit debug mode, automatic testing of old application sessions, interactive construction of applications from prototypes, and fulfills the role of conventional applications compilers.

+### Word Attributes

+A convention has been adopted for adding 'attributes' to words, a set of named flags that don't affect semantics of the word itself but do impact how the word is handled by external software agents and dictionary applications.
+At the bytecode level, these are expressed with

 ## Development